xlnwel/atari_rl/readme.md

-A hard-won two-week lesson: convolutional layers use same padding and bias is neither used in convolutional layers nor fully connected layers
+A hard-won two-week lesson:
+1. convolutional layers use same padding
+2. bias is neither used in convolutional layers nor fully connected layers